Certificate & Workshop Options

 Workshop Options

-FOR VARIOUS BIPOC COMMUNITIES: Not listed below, but I also do a 2 to 2.5 hour trauma-informed Polyvagal workshop, entitled, A Nervous System Approach to Dealing with Emotions and Anxiety.
+COMMUNITY WORKSHOPS: Not listed below, but I also do a 1.5 to 2.5 hour trauma-informed Polyvagal workshop entitled, A Nervous System Approach to Dealing with Emotions and Anxiety (does not cover any intercultural material).
+Only offered in the evening or Saturdays.

 half day (part I): intercultural sensitivity as a precursor for effective diversity work